Ullswater - Lowther - Haweswater drive

 The new Martindale church of St Peter’s was built around 1880 and has some impressive stained glass.
 The old church of St Martin is only 0.5 miles away and is also worth a visit.
 Follow the road beyond the Hause, taking the first left turn.
 St Martin’s dates from the 16th century and is in a very picturesque setting overlooking Martindale valley.
 The attractive church is small and basic but has some lovely features including a yew tree in the churchyard estimated to be 1300 years old.

 Retrace your steps back towards Pooley Bridge village.
 Stay on the road to bypass the village and meet the B5320 at a T junction where you turn right towards Penrith.
-In approx 0.6 miles take the first right turn, a minor road towards Askham.
-The quiet narrow road climbs to give views towards Penrith and the Pennine hills in the distance.
+In approx 0.6 miles take the first right turn, signposted to Celleron.
+The quiet narrow road climbs to give views towards Penrith and the Pennine mountains in the distance.
 As the road descends towards Askham you can see the top of Lowther Castle ahead, above the trees.
 Eventually meet a T junction and turn right to enter the village of Askham.
 The village car park is a short distance on the left, adjacent to The Queens Head pub car park.

 Distance: 12.3 miles